ArrayBolt3/whonix-ws-network-conf/README.md

 Sets up an internal network interface eth0.

+DNS configuration Anonymity Linux Distribution Workstations Whether a Anonymity Linux Distribution Gateway supports anonymized system DNS for Workstation's traffic (also known as Transparent DNS Proxy) mainly depends on the Gateway's firewall.

+This package is simply installing /etc/resolv.conf which points to 10.152.152.10, where an Anon-Gateway is supposed to provide a DnsPort on port 53.

 Currently relevant for Non-Qubes-Whonix only.
 ## How to install `whonix-ws-network-conf` using apt-get ##